jtscott/hass-config/README.md

 - Turn the patio light on/off with the sun if we are away.
 - Turn the patio light off if we arrive home.
 - Commute high traffic notifications.
 - Roomba scheduling and docking.
+- Climate control based on internal and external temperatures.

 ## To-do & Problems
 - Plex Media Server isn't working?